 udm.DeployedApplicationCI for more information.

 Your plugin CI types can use step options when they inherit from one of the following Generic or PowerShell plugin deployed types:

 noopOptions that your type inherits.

-XL Deploy comes with various predefined CI types based on the Generic and the PowerShell plugins.
+Deploy comes with various predefined CI types based on the Generic and the PowerShell plugins.
 For the default settings of

 noopOptions, see Generic Plugin Manual and PowerShell Plugin Manual.

 You can override the default type definitions settings in the

 synthetic.xml file.
 You can change the defaults in the